mrc-ide/welcome/VPN.md

 If you're installing on Linux, do these steps first.
 (These are tested on Ubuntu, but not Centos).

-* `sudo apt install libwebkitgtk-1.0-0:i386 libdconf1:i386 dconf-gsettings-backend:i386`
+* `sudo apt install libwebkitgtk-1.0-0 libdconf1 dconf-gsettings-backend`
 * `echo "/usr/local/pulse" | sudo tee /etc/ld.so.conf.d/pulse.conf`
 * `sudo ldconfig`
 * `sudo apt install net-tools`